 Do you wake up with headaches or jaw pain?

 Yes, Bruxism is Very Serious and it Can be Treated at Cirocco Dental Center

 At Cirocco Dental Center, we can screen you for bruxism and if there is any indication of Sleep Disorded Breathing (SDB).
-We are proud to announce the NOX3 Monitor is available in our office, which is a home sleep test and provides a baseline for Dr Cirocco on the grinding patterns happening in your teeth in addition to signs of SBD.
+We are proud to announce the NOX-T3 Monitor is available in our office.
+It is the only available unit in the dental profession for home sleep tests that will provide a diagnosis for bruxism.

 Three Easy Steps

-- We will review the results produced from the NOX-T3 grinding test with you, which will accurately determine if you do indeed have SBD.
+- We will review the results produced from the NOX-T3 grinding test with you, which will accurately determine if you do indeed have SDB.

-- If so, we will then refer you to a sleep physician or your primary care physician to receive proper and appropriate treatment to restoring your health!
+For more severe cases, we will then refer you to a sleep physician, pulmonologist or your primary care physician to receive proper and appropriate treatment to restoring your health.

 Symptoms of Bruxism